 The Golden Circle is a 186-mile route near Reykjavik that takes you to some of the most famous attractions in Iceland.
 If you’re renting a car in Iceland, it’s easily doable as a day trip from Reykjavik, but there are plenty of Golden Circle tours for folks who’d rather have someone else drive.

-Tours typically last anywhere from 3-4 hours, but I’d recommend taking the all-day tour, which includes a few extra hidden gems along the way.
+Tours typically last anywhere from 3-4 hours, but I’d recommend taking the all-day tour, including a few extra hidden gems.

 Other honorable mentions along the way are the Kerid Crater and Friðheimar, a country-style family-run restaurant known for its onsite greenhouse and tomato-inspired dishes.
 I highly recommend carving out some time to eat here, the Bloody Marys are some of the best I’ve ever had!

 The Golden Circle is a year-round attraction, but remember that winters in Iceland can make for road closures and unsafe driving conditions.

 I drove the Golden Circle route in early February during a crazy winter storm and still thought it was one of the most magical things I had ever seen.
 And in a country known for its waterfalls, that’s saying something!

 4. Thingvellir National Park

 We just covered Thingvellir National Park in the Golden Circle route, but this national park deserves its segment.
 Since it’s less than 30 miles from Reykjavik, it’s one of the best places to visit in Iceland.